new name iSickBay.com

 How to Rip iPod Movies

-Recent iPhone liquid or water immersion Fixes, iPhones dropped in water or put through the washing machine
+Recent iPhone liquid or water immersion repairs successful, iPhones dropped in water or put through the washing machine

 People send me their iPhones from all over the world for water exposure